jjinppang02/recipes_analysis/README.md

 **Significance Level**: 0.05

-The results support the alternative hypothesis.
-Simple recipes had an RMSE of 30.82 minutes while complex recipes had an RMSE of 33.41 minutes, an observed difference of 2.58.
-A permutation test yielded a p-value of 0.026, below the 0.05 significance level, and the observed gap fell in the tail of the permutation distribution, which never exceeded roughly 4.4 minutes by chance alone.
-The null hypothesis is therefore rejected.
+The results do not support the alternative hypothesis.
+Simple recipes had an RMSE of 27.59 minutes, while complex recipes had an RMSE of 28.63 minutes, an observed difference of 1.03 minutes.
+A permutation test produced a p‑value of 0.068, which is above the 0.05 significance threshold, and the observed gap falls well within the middle of the permutation distribution rather than in its tail.
+The null hypothesis is therefore not rejected.

-This means the model performs significantly worse on complex recipes, and the difference is unlikely to be random.
-The most probable explanation is that complex recipes have more variable cook times that the current feature set, particularly `n_steps` and `n_ingredients` along with the binary time tags, cannot adequately capture.
-Addressing this would likely require richer features that better reflect the nature of multi-step cooking processes.
+This means the model does not perform significantly worse on complex recipes, and the small difference in RMSE is likely due to random variation rather than systematic bias.
+The most plausible interpretation is that while complex recipes are naturally harder to predict, the model’s feature set, including n_steps, n_ingredients, and the binary time tags, provides enough structure for the model to handle both simple and complex recipes with comparable accuracy.

+<iframe
+  src="assets/fairness_permutation_test.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>